meerschaum.utils.process

 20from meerschaum.utils.typing import Union, Optional, Any, Callable, Dict, Tuple

-21from meerschaum.config.static import STATIC_CONFIG
+21from meerschaum._internal.static import STATIC_CONFIG

 22